cloudonix/MarksUpPodCX/README.md

     - Use ACL
     - Enable website hosting

-2. publish the Lambda layer in `src/layer` by going into that directory and running `make`.
+2. publish the Lambda layer in `src/layer` by going into that directory and running `make` (see below, in _Creating The Custom Layer_ for details).

-2. Log into the AWS Lambda console and create a new Node.js x86_64 function:
+3. Log into the AWS Lambda console and create a new Node.js x86_64 function:

     1. For the code content, put in the content of `src/lambda/index.js`
     2. Add a new layer and choose "Custom" and the layer you created in step (2).